cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/route.html.markdown

 The following maps the route to an application.

 - `target` - (Optional, Set) One or more route mapping(s) that will map this route to application(s).
-Can be repeated multiple times to load balance route traffic among multiple applications.
+Can be repeated multiple times to load balance route traffic among multiple applications.<br/>
 The `target` block supports:
   - `app` - (Required, String) The ID of the [application](/docs/providers/cloudfoundry/r/app.html) to map this route to.
   - `port` - (Optional, Int) A port that the application will be listening on.
 If this argument is not provided then the route will be associated with the application's default port.